DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 allowSorting | boolean | If true, an end-user can change sorting by a column sortingDirection? | 'asc' &#124; 'desc' | Specifies the column sort order changeSortingDirection | ({ keepOther: boolean, cancel: boolean }) | Changes column sort direction.
 Keeps existing sorting if `keepOther` is set to `true`.
-Cancels sorting by the current column if `cancel` is set to true. allowGrouping | boolean | If true, a component that toggles a column's grouping state is rendered groupByColumn | () => void | Toggles grouping for a column allowDragging | boolean | If true, an end-user can start dragging a column by the header cell dragPayload | any | A data object that identifies the corresponding column in the drag-and-drop context
+Cancels sorting by the current column if `cancel` is set to true. allowGroupingByClick | boolean | If true, a component that toggles a column's grouping state is rendered groupByColumn | () => void | Toggles grouping for a column allowDragging | boolean | If true, an end-user can start dragging a column by the header cell dragPayload | any | A data object that identifies the corresponding column in the drag-and-drop context